 During the 11-year forecast period through FY 2035, toll revenue on the Seminole Expressway is projected to reach nearly \$79 million, up from nearly \$63 million in FY 2024.
 Overall, traffic on Seminole Expressway is projected to exceed FY 2019 levels in FY 2025, due to normal traffic growth and the recent completion of Wekiva Parkway that connects into the Seminole Expressway at I-4.
-There is an initial revenue decline in FY 2025 related to the AET conversion in late FY 2024, and corresponding timing delay on toll collection from TOLL-BY-PLATE customers.
-Revenues in FY 2032 increase in part due to the

-Seminole Expressway widening between Aloma Avenue and SR 434.
+In response to the threat from Hurricane Milton, tolls were suspended on Seminole Expressway from October 7, 2024, through October 18, 2024.
+This toll suspension resulted in a revenue loss of \$2.2 million in FY 2025.
+In addition to the impact of the Hurricane Milton toll suspension, there is also an initial revenue decline in FY 2025 related to the AET conversion in late FY 2024, and corresponding timing delay on toll collection from TOLL-BY-PLATE customers.
+The 7.1 percent toll revenue growth in FY 2026 reflects traffic growth and the comparison to the Hurricane Milton revenue impact during FY 2025.
+Revenues in FY 2032 increase in part due to the Seminole Expressway widening between Aloma Avenue and SR 434.
 The projections are generally higher than the toll revenue forecast based on normal traffic growth rates and the Wekiva Parkway connection.
 The assumption of no toll rate indexing in future years remains the same as the last issued Traffic and Earnings Report.